instrumental-products/agent-os/README.md

 3. For each project, copy [`claude-code/project/CLAUDE.md`](https://github.com/buildermethods/agent-os/blob/main/claude-code/project/CLAUDE.md) to your project's `.claude/` folder

    This points Claude Code to the Agent OS project details and instructions when it works on tasks.

+That's it!
+You can now use commands like `@plan-product` in Claude Code.

 [→ Continue to Using Agent OS](#using-agent-os)